Akuli/porcupine/README.md

 ## Releasing Porcupine

-These instructions are meant for Porcupine maintainers (currently Akuli and rdbende).
+These instructions are meant for Porcupine maintainers.
 Other people shouldn't need them.

 1. Update `CHANGELOG.md` based on Git logs (e.g. `git log --all --oneline --graph`).